-Cold Cucumber Soup – a cool and creamy, dairy free soup that’s perfect for summer.
-And it’s all made easily in a blender.
+A cool and creamy, dairy free soup that’s perfect for summer.
+This Cold Cucumber Soup is easily in a blender in just minutes.
+Simply blend, chill, and serve!

 The kids might be going back to school this week, but we’ve got plenty of hot summer days ahead.
 Easy recipes to cool us down are still a must.